-• In the case of the MCAA competition team making it to the Final Four, the team will automatically get to travel to convention to present their proposal.
+In the case of the MCAA competition team making it to the Final Four, the team will automatically get to travel to present their proposal at the MCAA Convention, when held in-person.

 - If more than the allotted number of students participate on the team (7), then points may be used in determining attendees and/or the chair may decide who attends, based on project participation. - Any additional students beyond the team will still have their eligibility based on points.